 Below changes are required at the A-SMF and to the interface between A-SMF and I-SMF i.e. on Nxx:

 - PCF forwards PCC rules corresponding to the AF request to the anchor SMF, irrespective of insertion and/or removal of intermediate SMF(s).

 - I-SMF is inserted e.g. as explained in other solutions in this TR.
-A-SMF learns insertion of I-SMF(s).
+A-SMF learns insertion of I-SMF(s) and provides to PCF the information that indicates the area where the I-SMF serves e.g. region ID or administrative domain ID of the area that SMF serves.

+- PCF receives from A-SMF the information that indicates the area where the I-SMF serves e.g. region ID or administrative domain ID of the area that SMF serves, and sends PCC rules that apply to the I-SMF.

 - A-SMF forwards to I-SMF any required information, based on the received PCC rules, over its Nxx interface.
+A-SMF forwards to I-SMF only the PCC rules that apply to the I-SMF.

 Figure 6.15.3.1-1: AF policy processing at the A-SMF without PCF impact